BrutusRex/Brutus-Ultimate-NFT-Blocklist/README.md

 And that's it!
 Now you are much less likely to encounter any Cryptobros in the wild~ ♥

+Keep in mind that Red Block does not like to block more than 500 people at once to help protect your account from Twitter's anti-bot measures.
+You will likely need to click the reset button a few times and run the tool a few times.

 ## If you like this blocklist and want to know when new blocklist batches are released:
 Consider following me on Twitter: https://twitter.com/FoolGremlin